KennethChilds/threeDS/README.md

 The mod will implement legendary weapons with their unique mechanics:

-### Weapons
 ![overview of weapons](misc/weaponoverview.png)

+Eventually, bosses and other exclusives will follow.

 ## Coming Soon

-This mod will be available on the Steam Workshop!
+This mod is  available on the Steam Workshop!
 More features and items from the 3DS version of Terraria are planned for future updates.